Top CCaaS Providers 2019

 Often deployed as a wallboard solution and as a supervisor’s day to day management screen, Akixi comes in three product tiers:

-- Akixi Lite: A basic call logging service that includes historical call reporting.
+- Akixi Lite: A basic call logging software service that includes historical call reporting.
 Akixi Lite offers scheduled reports, cradle to grave call reporting and trend analysis by multiple intervals such as half an hour, per day, per week or per month

 - Akixi 1000: A business dashboard that helps you manage your telephony resources and usage cost effectively.
 Akixi 1000 provides comprehensive real time call analytics which allow you to scrutinise and analyse your customers, supplier contacts and staff historically and in real time